 Community representatives bring their lived experiences, needs, and strengths to these studies to:

-When deep connections and collaboration exist between researchers and communities, the research reflects a community’s strengths, beliefs, customs, needs, and cultural sensitivities.
+When deep connections and collaboration exist between researchers and communities, the research reflects a community’s strengths, beliefs, customs, and needs.

 What are the benefits of community-engaged research?